usaid-cs/yesterday-i-learned/random.md

 - [Gremlin](http://bulbflow.com/download/) is "SQL for graph databases", not a tool.
 - The creator of the sugar stick (as opposed to the sugar packet) decided that the right way to open them is [through the middle](http://izismile.com/2011/04/13/do_you_open_sugar_sticks_correctly_4_pics.html).
 - Not feeling well, but don't want to use the phrase "not feeling well"?
 Use [Malaise!](http://en.wikipedia.org/wiki/Malaise) (ma-LAYS)
-- Apply garlic to oil, before you apply vegetables to oil.
 - At the onset of high stress, your blood thickens.
 This is to encourage clotting of blood in the case of a physical attack.
 This is often why stress contributes to heart attacks.
 - [Bicycles can be powered by prop shafts rather than chains.](https://en.wikipedia.org/wiki/Shaft-driven_bicycle)
 - The state anthem of the Russian Federation is literally called the "State Anthem of the Russian Federation".